kcmagicpixel/kcmagicpixel.github.io/content/organizations/_index.md

 ---
-title: Organizations
+title: Community
 menu:
   main:
     weight: 30
 ---

-About the organizations page.
+TODO: About the organizations page.